opengauss-mirror/docs/content/en/docs/Developerguide/query-28.md

 **Default value**:  **on**

+## track\_stmt\_standby\_chain\_size<a name="section16119247614"></a>

+**Parameter description**: Specifies the maximum memory and disk space occupied by fast/slow SQL statement records on the standby node.
+This parameter is a combination of parameters.
+This parameter is read every 60 seconds and records exceeding the retention period are deleted.
+Only the sysadmin user can access this parameter.

+This parameter is a SIGHUP parameter.
+Set it based on instructions provided in [Table 1](resetting-parameters.md#en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

+Value range: a string

+This parameter consists of four parts: **fast sql memory size**, **fast sql disk size**, **slow sql memory size**, and **slow sql disk size**.
+On the primary node, **full sql** indicates full SQL statements stored in an unlogged table, and **slow sql** indicates slow SQL statements.
+On the standby node, the non-slow SQL statements are called **fast sql**.
+Slow and fast SQL statements are stored in different locations.
+Therefore, four additional values are used for control.

+**fast sql memory size** indicates the maximum memory space reserved for fast SQL statements.
+The value range is \[16,1024\], in MB.

+**fast sql disk size** indicates the maximum disk space occupied by reserved fast SQL statements.
+The value range is \[512,1048576\], in MB.

+**slow sql memory size** indicates the maximum memory space reserved for slow SQL statements.
+The value range is \[16,1024\], in MB.

+**slow sql disk size** indicates the maximum disk space reserved for slow SQL statements.
+The value range is \[512,1048576\], in MB.

+Note that the memory values corresponding to the fast and slow SQL statements cannot be less than the disk value.

+Data is cleared at a granularity of 16 MB.
+Therefore, a maximum of 16 MB data delay error may occur.

+**Default value: 32, 1024, 16, 512**

 ## track\_stmt\_session\_slot<a name="section1768054315510"></a>

 **Parameter description**: Specifies the maximum number of full/slow SQL statements that can be cached in a session.
 If the number of full/slow SQL statements exceeds this value, new statements will not be traced until the flush thread flushes the cached statements to the disk to reserve idle space.